Last Updated on May 25, 2023 by Sara Assem

 DNA extraction protocol involves lysis of membranes for DNA extraction, then separating DNA from impurities like proteins, and other substances.

-DNA Extraction Principle
+What is DNA Extraction Principle?

 DNA extraction involves lysis of cellular and nuclear membranes in order to extract DNA from within.
 This is followed by DNA separation from impurities, proteins, and other substances.